zouariste/Cross-plateform-Kubernetes-Cluster-Installer/README.md

 # Cross-plateform-Kubernetes-Cluster-Installer

 The goal of this project is to build an automated distributed, scalable kubernetes cluster to deploy projects on it.
-The challenge is that that environment is multi-node and multi-machine.
+**A multi-node and multi-machine Cluster.**

 This project contains a `Vagrantfile` and associated `Ansible` playbook scripts to provisioning Kubernetes' cluster using `VirtualBox` as provider.

 Different Vms are created, provisionned with a specific Os system.

-I've used ansible as provision system, to auto-configure the Vms as master or worker.
+Ansible is used as provision system, to auto-configure the Vms as master or worker.

-Ansible is only Linus compatible, that's why, the ansible was installed into the different Vms.
+Ansible is only Linux compatible, that's why, the ansible was installed into the different Vms.
 And executed into it to install the required tools, and run the approprite script.

 ### Prerequisites